AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 ![All dataflows highlighted in the monitoring dashboard](../assets/ui/monitor-destinations/dashboard-dataflows.png)

-Once you select a dataflow for further inspection, the dataflow details page contains a toggle which allows you to see the activated data in the dataflow, broken down by flow runs or segments.
+Once you select a dataflow for further inspection, the dataflow details page contains a toggle which allows you to see the activated data in the dataflow, broken down by dataflow runs or segments.

 ### Dataflow runs view {#dataflow-runs-view}